scotws/crude65816/README.md

 ### TL;DR

-This is a PRE-ALPHA version of an emulator for the 65816 8/16-bit CPU in Gforth.
+This is an ALPHA version of an emulator for the 65816 8/16-bit CPU in Gforth.
+"Alpha" means that "everything does something, sometimes even the right thing".
 If you must jump in without reading the documentation, start it with

 ```